-If your Philodendron birkin has been overexposed to sunlight, you will start to notice the signs of sun scorch, which include slowed growth, pale yellow leaves, and brown patches.
+If your Philodendron birkin has been overexposed to sunlight, you will notice the signs of sun scorch, including slowed growth, pale yellow leaves, and brown patches.

 Conclusion About How Much Light Does a Philodendron Birkin Need

-It can be challenging to figure out exactly how much sunlight your Philodendron birkin needs.
+Determining exactly how much sunlight your Philodendron birkin needs can be challenging.

 Despite its tropical origin, Philodendron birkin can’t seem to handle too much bright direct sunlight.
 And yet, your plant will have trouble growing once it doesn’t meet its sunlight requirements.

 The solution may sound simple.
-How hard could it be to provide twelve hours of indirect sunlight per day?
+How hard could it be to provide twelve hours of indirect sunlight daily?

 The secret is to find the ideal place in your home or yard for your Philodendron birkin to thrive.

-If you are aware of the signs that your Philodendron birkin is receiving too much or too little sunlight, you can move your plant to another location when necessary.
+If you know the signs that your Philodendron birkin is receiving too much or too little sunlight, you can move your plant to another location when necessary.

-While it may sound as though Philodendron birkin is a very high-maintenance houseplant, this couldn’t be further from the truth.
+While it may sound like Philodendron birkin is a very high-maintenance houseplant, this couldn’t be further from the truth.

-Philodendron birkins are easy to care for and would make a wonderful addition to your home or office — as long as there’s just the right amount of sunlight available.
+Philodendron birkins are easy to care for and would make a wonderful addition to your home or office — as long as enough sunlight is available.